malvads/KeyBlocker/README.md

 ![KeyBlocker](assets/example.png)

 Once running, you will see a tray icon in your menu bar.
+- Click the icon to display KeyBlocker's window.
-- Click the icon to toggle the keyboard block on or off.
+- Click the switch to toggle keyboard blocking on or off.
-- The tray icon will change state to indicate whether the keyboard is currently blocked.
+- Click "Enable Shortcut" to enable the custom panic shortcuts.
+- Click "Unlock Shortcut" to write your own custom panic shortcut command (Needs Enable Shortcut to be enabled).

 ### Command Line Arguments

 - `-v`, `--verbose`: Enable debug logging.
 - `--log-level <level>`: Set the log level.
 Available levels: `debug`, `info`, `error`.

-## Project Structure

-- `main.c`: Entry point of the application.
-- `keyboard.c` / `keyboard.h`: Core logic for keyboard event interception.
-- `tray.m` / `tray.h`: macOS system tray (menu bar) implementation using Objective-C and Cocoa.
-- `logger.c` / `logger.h`: Logging utility.
-- `Makefile`: Build instructions.
-- `Info.plist`: Metadata for the application bundle.
-- `assets/`: Icons and images used by the application.

 ## License

 This project is licensed under the Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details (if applicable).

+## Author

+Miguel Álvarez